dappnode/DAppNodeDocs/docs/user/faq/troubleshooting.md

     <li>A Local profile: This profile is used when you are connecting from within the same network that the DAppNode resides in.</li>
     <li> A Remote profile: This profile is used when you are connecting from a different network than the one where your DAppNode resides in.</li>
 </ul>
-  When you create the VPN profiles, there is a link that generates the profile for either local usage or remote usage.
+  When you create the VPN profiles, there is a link that generates that toggles config creation for either local or remote usage.
   <br /><br />
   <p align="center">
   <img src="../../../img/wireguard_local_profile.png"/>